WhyIsEvery4thYearAlwaysBad/TF2LeakInfo/no-documented-stuff-documentation.md

 # Undocumented TF2 ConCommand, ConVar, and Entity Documentation

-This file contains documentation for commands, cvars, and TF2 entities that don't have any documentation.
-This documentation *will only* include TF2-specific stuff.
+This file contains documentation for TF2-*only* commands, cvars, and entities that don't have any documentation.

 # Entities